-Understanding the different sources of energy is useful because they vary in the rate of digestion and some energy sources require more care in how they are fed and how much they make up.
-Rumen microbes need time to adapt to different sources and some cannot be used as the sole energy source.
+Understanding the different sources of energy is useful because they vary in the rate of digestion and some energy sources require more care in how they are fed.
+Rumen microbes need time to adapt to different sources.

 Carbohydrates are the main component of the dry matter of plants and consist of water-soluble carbohydrates and sugars, starch, cellulose and lignin.
 The water-soluble sugars are the most digestible and the lignin component is largely indigestible.
 Water-soluble carbohydrates include glucose, fructose, sucrose and complex sugars.
 Plants contain only small amounts of these sugars.
 As plants mature, the proportions of cellulose, lignin and water-soluble carbohydrates change and this affects their nutritive value.